williamxu7/522-Group_30-Rockstars/README.md

 To answer the predictive question, we are planning to build a number of predictive regression model candidates and choose the model with the best accuracy.
 We plan to partition the data with train test split (90%:10%).
 Our exploratory data analysis will include creating a heatmap table to summarize the correlation of features and our target, as well as scatterplots for individual features and the target.

 Our data pipeline modelling will use a ColumnTransformer to apply different transformations to different feature data types.
 For example, some of our variables take on values of “Yes/No” and need to be converted to 0’s and 1’s.
-We also have a categorical feature that will need to be converted to a set of dummy variable features via One-Hot-Encoded Given that our target (property assessment value) is continuous, there are a couple of modelling approaches.
+We also have a categorical feature that will need to be converted to a set of dummy variable features via One-Hot-Encoder.
+Given that our target (property assessment value) is continuous, there are a couple of modelling approaches.
 This includes modelling via multi-variable linear regression and modeling via the Ridge method.
 In Ridge, we will do a hyperparameter optimization to find an alpha that works best for prediction accuracy and control the fundamental tradeoff in our model.
 Next, we will compare linear regression with Ridge, analyze results, and select a model with better validation accuracy.

 When we have the final model chosen, we will fit on the train data set, and evaluate performance with different loss-function metrics such as R2 and MAPE scores, mean squared error (MSE), root mean squared error (RMSE).
 The values will be saved in a dataframe and presented in our final report.